Trinity Catholic College, Dunedin: Sport

-Culture
+Culture and performance

-The college emphasises cultural accomplishment including drama group and a Television Network.
+The college emphasises cultural accomplishment including drama, dance, kapa haka, debating and participation in a Technical Team.
 A Cultural Awards ceremony is held annually to celebrate cultural achievement.

-Each year all Trinity College students are given the opportunity to participate in the annual musical.
-The students can participate in the cast, band, or technical crew.
-The annual musicals have been as follows:
+Each year, all Trinity College students are given the opportunity to participate in the annual musical in the cast, in the band, or as technical crew.
+The musicals performed have included: